Ezinne Okparaebo: 2008

-Okparaebo mada her debut in the Olympics in Beijing by running 100 meters.
+Okparaebo made her debut in the Olympics in Beijing by running 100 meters.
 In the first qualifying round of 100 meters she ran into second place in the heat and set new Norwegian record with the time 11.32 seconds.
 In the quarterfinals, she ran in at 11.45 sec, and did not reach the finals.
 She participated in the 2008 IAAF World Indoor Championships in Barcelona, where she ran 60 meters.
 She qualified for the semifinals with 7.42 in the qualification.
 Despite having her season best in the semi-finals, with 7.34, she did not reach the final since she entered sixth place.
 In addition, for the fourth consecutive year, she became a Norwegian champion of 100 meters.

 2009

-The season started with the indoor European Championship in Torino, where she won the silver at 60 meters, and set a new Norwegian record of 7.21.
+The season started with the indoor European Championship in Turin, where she won the silver at 60 meters, and set a new Norwegian record of 7.21.
 Okparaebo was three hundredth seconds behind the winner Yevgeniya Polyakova.
 During Bislett Games she set a new Norwegian record of 100 meters with time 11.29.
 In the 2009 World Championships in Athletics in Berlin, she easily qualified for the quarterfinals by being second in her experimental heat at the time of 11.35.
 In the quarterfinals, it was nearly a tenth slower than in the first heat, which meant that she did not come to the semi-finals.
 She also defended her title as a Norwegian champion of 100 meters.